Occupational Therapy Doctorate

 To find out how you can obtain a license in the state of Illinois, visit the Illinois Department of Financial and Professional Resources.
 To obtain a license in another state, you will need to research that particular state’s requirement.

-The Occupational Therapy Doctorate (OTD) program is a 27-month program, including two summer semesters.
+The Occupational Therapy Doctorate (OTD) program is a 27-month program (including two summer semesters) - one of the shortest programs in the region.
 All courses in the program are required and sequential.
 The program requires completion of 112 through courses offered in tradition, online and hybrid formats, as well as two 12-week fieldwork experiences.

 - 27-month, 112 credit hour program completed in seven semesters